 - you can change your marketing preferences at any time by contacting our supporter care team – email@example.com or calling 01264 350 551.

 Our full policy

 This policy applies to all the websites we operate, our use of emails and any other methods we use for collecting information.
 It covers what we collect and why, what we do with your information, what we won’t do with your information and what rights you have.

 The information we collect

-We collect information when you interact with us in order to build a world where we Beat Macular Disease.
+We collect information when you interact with us in order to Beat Macular Disease.

 We collect three kinds of information

 - Non-personal information such as IP addresses (the location of the computer on the internet), pages accessed and files downloaded.
 This helps us to understand how many people use our websites, how many people visit on a regular basis and how popular/useful our web pages are.

 - Personal information.
 We will ask you for information in order to provide you with the services requested, for example to send you information, your membership magazine or process a donation.